GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Filter by location

 After adding data to the map, if you don't see any data or the data doesn't cover a particular location, you can use the 'Filter by location' tool.
-This is especially useful for products that are provided as swaths (strips of data that the satellite captures as it travels), e.g. the Baseline satellite data products.
+This is especially useful for datasets that are provided as swaths (strips of data that the satellite captures as it travels), e.g. the 'Baseline satellite data' datasets.
 Zoom out on the map and you will often see that swaths of data are visible, but they are not covering the location you are interested in.
 Or you may find that no data exists at all for this particular time.

 'Filter by location' will show the most recent data that is available for a given location.

-1. In the left sidebar, click **Filter by location** for the product you have added the map.
+1. In the left sidebar, click **Filter by location** for the dataset you have added the map.
 1. Click a location on the map then wait for it to load.
 1. Data should now be overlaid on that location.
 The left sidebar will indicate that the filter has been applied.
 1. Next, you can either select **Remove filter** or **New location**.